chibiboba/JS-120/JS 129/Specifics Study Guide.md

 | ES6 classes                                            | 1) JavaScript classes make it look more like a classical OO language to make the transition smoother for developers who have experience working with other OO languages.
 2) Subclasses inherit ALL methods and properties from parent class. | 1) JavaScript does not have classes in the traditional sense.
 Prototypal inheritance is used to link objects together. |

 - **Difference between prototypal inheritance and psuedo-classical inheritance**
-  - Prototypal inheritance works with objects.
+  - Prototypal inheritance works with objects(one object at a time.
 Uses prototypal delegation.
   - Pseudo-classical inheritance involves functions.
 Also uses prototypal delegation.
 - **Difference between class and pseudo-classical inheritance**
   - subclass inherits <u>all the methods and properties</u> from parent class.